jeffhandley/strickland/docs/Extensibility/README.md

 # Extensibility

 Strickland is *not* a bloated collection of validators.
 Instead, Strickland is an *extensible framework* on which you can build your application's validation.
-To achieve this goal, Strickland keeps its core concepts at a minimum and provides you with the power to extend the concepts as needed in your application.
+To achieve the extensibility goal, Strickland keeps its core concepts at a minimum and provides you with the power to extend the concepts as needed in your application.

 ## Areas of Extensibility

 We learned that Strickland is made up of three core concepts: Validators, Validation, and Validation Results.
-Extensibility is key in all three of these concepts.
+All three of these concepts are extensible.

 * [Validator Factories](ValidatorFactories.md)
 * [Validation Context](ValidationContext.md)